 Countries such as Nigeria, Algeria and Mozambique fear that decarbonisation of global energy production could cause a collapse in revenues from gas and oil exports.
 South Africa’s economy, too, is largely dependent on coal.
 Meanwhile, the largest wind farm on the continent is being built in the region surrounding Kenya’s Lake Turkana – directly beside an area where oil reserves are also being developed.

 One of the main points of contention between the parties is the EU’s proposed CO2 Border Adjustment Mechanism (CBAM).
-As part of the European Green Deal (EGD), it provides for a new form of taxation on imports from third countries based on the amount of CO2 that was emitted in their production.
+As part of the European Green Deal (EGD), it provides for a new form of taxation on imports from third countries based on the amount of CO2 being emitted during production.
 African states see this as a protectionist instrument, and they fear its potential negative impact on their economies, access to energy and production capacities.
 They demand guarantees from the EU that African companies will be exempt from the scheme.

 With this in mind, African states saw the success of the summit as dependant on whether Brussels would make concessions in this area.
 However, the final declaration of the summit only states that the new 150 billion EUR investment package should contribute to a “fair, just and equitable” energy transition.
 It also notes that this so-called Global Gateway Africa (GGA) investment package will take into account the “specific and different orientations of the African countries with regard to access to electricity”.
 Otherwise, it offers little mention of the issue.